JustinFincher/Portfolio/works/cetacea/readme.md

 # About
 > Cetacea is a markdown written for iOS & macOS.
-When building Cetacea, I managed to maintain both iOS and macOS version in a workspace, with most reusable codes in a framework called "CetaceaSharedFramework".
+When building Cetacea, I managed to maintain both iOS and macOS versions in a workspace, with most reusable codes in a framework called "CetaceaSharedFramework".
 You can see that Cetacea was running on iOS simulator and macOS at the same time in the image below.

 ![](macios.jpg)

 # Screenshots